Welcome to our clam shop!

 clams in the country!

-Southern Cross Sea Farms is a vertically intergrated
+Southern Cross Sea Farms is a vertically integrated

 clam business.
 We begin by spawning clams in our